 A wet dry vac is an ultra-versatile cleaning tool that combines the best of upright vacs and mops.
-Today, we’re going to take a look at three of the best wet dry vacuums—the Bissell CrossWave 1785A, the Karcher FC 5, and the Hoover FloorMate FH40160PC.
+Today, we’re looking at three of the best wet dry vacuums—the Bissell CrossWave 1785A, the Karcher FC 5, and the Hoover FloorMate FH40160PC.
 Let’s see which of them comes out on top!

 Bissell CrossWave 1785A